ndietschy/jenkins-notifier/README.md

 * Download this repository
 * In manifest.json, replace localhost with the adress of your jenkins server
-* Load it as a tmonitorlocalhostemporary extension, follow this guide for example : https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/
+* Load it as a temporary extension, follow this guide for example : https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/ or this one : https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked
+* OPTIONALLY : you can replace sounds in src folder ;)

 ## Requierements

 * Open tab with job to watch
-* Allow playing sound from tab
+* Allow playing sound from tab follow https://support.mozilla.org/en-US/kb/block-autoplay for firefox